The Legend Hunters

-The Legend Hunters (鬼吹灯之天星术) is an upcoming Chinese action film directed by Simon West and Li Yifan, from a screenplay by Li Yifan.
+The Legend Hunters (鬼吹灯之天星术) is a 2025 Chinese action film directed by Simon West and Li Yifan and written by Li Yifan.
 It is based on the novel series Ghost Blows Out the Light by Zhang Muye.
 The film stars Zhang Hanyu, Jiang Wu and Celina Jade.

-The film was set to be theatrically released in Mainland China, by Wanda Pictures and Saints Entertainment, in 2021.
+The film was theatrically released in Brazil on May 8, 2025.

 Premise

 The film follows a team of adventurers as they try to raid a tomb made by master tomb raiders.